Brow Lift (Browplasty) Surgery Cost and Procedure Guide

 Tissue or skin necrosis

 It is a possibility that some areas of skin may die if blood supply to that area is lost during surgery.
 This is called necrosis and is much more likely to occur in smokers.
-This is a very rare complication, but you must be aware that if it were to happen, it may affect the final results of the brow lift.
+This is an infrequent complication, but you must be aware that it might affect the final results of the brow lift if it were to happen.
 Patients may also require another operation to help fix the damage.

 Bruising and bleeding

 Mild bleeding and bruising is common following a brow lift procedure and is usually temporary.
-If more severe bleeding occurs, it may form a solid collection of blood under the skin which is called a haematoma.
+However, if more severe bleeding occurs, it may form a solid collection of blood under the skin called a haematoma.
 This presents with pain, significant bruising and facial or neck swelling.
 Almost all haematomas occur within 24 hours of the procedure and require medical attention.
 Despite this, it should not significantly affect the results of the brow lift.

 As the surgeon will be making incisions on the treatment area, patients should expect that scars are unavoidable.
 In most cases, however, scarring is minimal and well hidden within the hair or hairline.
 The extent of scarring depends on the technique used and the skins ability to heal.